-This grit cake recipe is a great accompaniment for your breakfast, brunch or dinner!
-Perfect with a simple fried egg and some hot sauce, or dress it up with blackened cod and creamy cajun sauce.
-Either way, you'll have a delicious side dish made from humble grits!
+This Grit Cake Recipe is a great side dish for your breakfast, brunch or dinner!
+Perfect with a simple fried egg and some hot sauce, or dress it up with Blackened Cod and Creamy Cajun Shrimp Sauce.

 A word about using leftover grits: I know some chefs and recipe developers encourage you NOT to use leftover grits for grit cakes, because they prefer fresh grits that have a lower ratio of water to cornmeal.

-If using leftover grits, skip to the cutting and browning step, below.
-I do recommend when preparing to store your cooked grits that you pour them into a parchment paper or plastic wrap lined dish that will allow for about ¾ inch thickness on the grits once they set up.
+If using leftover grits, skip to Step 3, below.
+I do recommend when preparing to store your cooked grits (to make grit cakes later) that you pour them into a parchment paper or plastic wrap lined dish that will allow for about ¾ inch thickness on the grits once they set up.

 Combine 2 cups water, 1 cup milk, and 2 tablespoons of butter over medium high heat.
 Bring to a simmer.
 Slowly stream in the dry grits, stirring to ensure the meal doesn't clump.
 From here, follow your package directions - quick grits will require less time to cook than regular.